LeonAdeoye/electron-react/README.md

     }
   }
 ```
 10. To build files in the ./build directory run command: **npm run electron:build**
+11. To run the app, run on command line: **npm run electron:serve**